What is Base Training?

 2. Preparation Period

-Right after the transition zone, you are starting preparation for the new season.
+Right after the transition zone, you are starting preparation for the new bike racing season.
 This is a time of the year when you should be doing all other activities besides cycling.
 Usually, it takes from 4 to 8 weeks and should be focused on different muscles part of your body, other activities like:

 - Balance, Core

 It allows you to get back to sports you really like and don’t have time to do during the cycling season as well as work on different muscle groups.
-Try not to be a focus on “number”, enjoy those activities and lets your “brain” rest from training regime.
+Try not to be a focus on “numbers”, enjoy those activities and lets your “brain” rest from the training regime.
 At this period you should focus on building your strength, flexibility, and oxygen engine for your future activities.

 3. Base Training Periods